movestore/movestore.github.io/create_workflow.md

 ![](../files/Workflow_movebank.png)

-## Combine Apps to a Workflow
+## Add Apps to a Workflow
 By clicking on the “+” to the rigth of an App, you can browse and select the next App to add to your Workflow for filtering, analysis or visualisation of the downloaded data.
 You can also insert Apps within the Workflow if they are compatibe with the required input and output types (usually input: Movement and output: Movement).
 The list of Apps to choose from will only include those that comply with the required input and output types for the specific position in your Workflow.
 In the list of available Apps, you can see the descriptions of each App and can read additional information by clicking on “Details”.
 On the top right-hand corner, the list can be filtered by keywords.

 ![](../files/Workflow_addApp.png)

 ## Run the workflow
-Select `Start Workflow` to begin running the Apps wihtin a Workflow in the order that you have arranged them.
+Select `Start Workflow` to begin running the Apps within a Workflow in the order that you have arranged them.
 You can follow the progress of the Workflow by the change in colour of the action point in the bottom right of each App container.

 The Workflow continues running even if you leave the site moveapps.org, and results can be looked up and downloaded later.
 Select `Rerun` or `Stop workflow` to interrupt the run of the Workflow.
-Each Workflow can also be scheduled to run (once or regularly) in an automatic mode at a fixed date and time.
+Each Workflow can also be [scheduled to run](scheduled_run.md) regularely in an automatic mode at a fixed date and time.
 This option (`Schedule Instance`) can be selected in the menu next to `Start Workflow`.
-From there, you can also export or select to [publish your Workflow](publish_workflow).

 ![](../files/Workflow_menu.png)